COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Real World Experiments

 \section{Real World Experiments}

-To evaluate the applicability of the LLM-MCoX framework in coordinating heterogeneous robotic teams with different locomotion abilities in realistic settings, we conducted experiments in indoor building environments that resemble the structured scenarios used in simulation.
-The heterogeneous team consisted of a Unitree Go2 quadruped and a customized X500 quadrotor equipped with an Intel NUC (11th Gen i7 CPU) (Fig.~\ref{fig:robot_setup}).
+To evaluate the applicability of the \ProjectName~framework in coordinating MRS with different locomotion abilities in realistic settings, we conducted experiments in indoor building environments that resemble the scenarios used in simulation.
+The team consisted of a Unitree Go2 quadruped and a customized X500 quadrotor equipped with an Intel NUC (11th Gen i7 CPU) (Fig.~\ref{fig:robot_setup}).
 Both robots carried Livox Mid-360 LiDAR sensors for localization and mapping.
 For safety, the drone’s maximum velocity was limited to 1.0 m/s, while the Go2 operated up to 2.5 m/s.

-The robots were tasked with searching for a target (green point in Fig.~\ref{fig:ground_truth_map}), given the prior knowledge that it lay to the northeast of their initial deployment (red: Go2, yellow: drone).
-Robot specifications and task priors were provided to the LLM planner.
-Each robot performed localization with SLAM Toolbox \cite{macenski2021slam} and local waypoint following with Nav2 \cite{macenski2020marathon2} on onboard computers.
-Map and pose updates were transmitted via Wi-Fi to a central computer (Intel i7 CPU, 32 GB RAM), which executed the LLM-based planner and assign waypoints in near real time with a replanning horizon of 20 seconds.
-The experiments demonstrate that LLM-MCoX can coordinate heterogeneous robots in realistic indoor environments, achieving near real-time planning and execution (a video is attached as supplementary material).
+The robots (red: Go2, purple: drone) were tasked with searching for a target (green point in Fig.~\ref{fig:ground_truth_map}), given prior knowledge that it was located deep in the corridor to the right.
+Each robot performed localization with SLAM Toolbox~\cite{macenski2021slam} and local waypoint following with Nav2~\cite{macenski2020marathon} on onboard computers.
+Map and pose updates were transmitted via Wi-Fi to a central computer (Intel i7 CPU, 32 GB RAM), which executed the VLM-based planner and assigned waypoints in near real time with a replanning horizon of 20 seconds.
+The experiments demonstrate that \ProjectName~can coordinate an MRS in realistic indoor environments, achieving near real-time planning and execution (a video is attached as supplementary material).